Our centres

 Appledore

 Set above the rugged North Devon coastline, Appledore is our original home, formerly known as Skern Lodge.
-With direct access to the beach and sea, it’s a place where children and young people taste the salt, feel the mud and discover what they’re capable of in a powerful coastal environment.
+From surfing waves and kayaking on the River Torridge to coastal exploration along the beautiful Hartland coast, it’s a place where children and young people build confidence, learn new skills and experience adventure together through a wide range of exciting on-site activities.

 Best known for: